What is a program of study (as defined for financial aid purposes)?

-Athletes are required to enroll full-time, unless certified to be in final hours before graduation or a granted a progress toward degree waiver.
-If an athlete has federal aid in their aid package and does not have full-time hours (12 for undergraduates or 9 for graduate students) that count in their program of study, the federal aid will be reduced to the coursework required enrollment status amount.
-We will also reduce the cost of attendance.
-Aid may be impacted, depending on individual aid offers and source of funds.
+Athletes are required to enroll full-time unless certified to be in final hours before graduation or granted a progress toward degree waiver.
+If an athlete has federal aid in their aid package and does not have full-time hours (12 for undergraduates and 9 for graduate students) that count in their program of study, the federal aid will be reduced to the coursework required enrollment status amount.
+We will also reduce the cost of attendance, and aid may be adjusted depending on individual aid offers and source of funds.

 How will this affect Graduate Students?

 Only courses counting toward the degree evaluation tool will count.

-Can I, an undergraduate, take a Grad Course if it's not required for my degree?
+Can I, an undergraduate, take a Grad Course if it is not required for my degree?

 Does financial aid only count for classes in my degree plan?

 No, Federal aid can only be applied to courses in your degree plan.
-State aid and most other types of aid don't have this restriction.
+State aid and most other types of aid don't currently have this restriction.
 Check with the Office of Financial Aid if you have questions about your aid in particular.